 BOARD EVALUATION AND EFFECTIVENESSplus

-Interviews were conducted with each Board member and the Group Company Secretary, all of whom fully engaged with the process and provided their qualitative feedback.
+In addition to observing the December 2023 Board and Committee meetings, individual interviews were conducted with each Board member and the Group Company Secretary, all of whom fully engaged with the process and provided their qualitative feedback.
 The anonymity of respondents was ensured to promote an open and frank exchange of views.

-• ESG, culture and people engagement would be given increased board focus in 2023, including the creation of a new ‘Social Values and ESG’ Board Committee.
+- ESG, culture and people engagement had been given increased board focus in 2023, including the creation of a new Social Values and ESG Committee.
+Directors’ engagement with the workforce had continued with organised briefings that encouraged constructive feedback, for which all Non-executive Directors were scheduled to participate in 2024

 Conflicts of interestplus